Skip to main content

 • Sudden weight loss

-• Such medication as beta-blocker or erectile dysfunction medicines
+• Medications such as beta-blockers or erectile dysfunction drugs

 • Vitamin B12 deficiency